AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 ```

-so I made a small script that can sepreate them either fix this problem or make a small dataset mini_x and mini_y
+so I made a small script that can separate them either fix this problem or make a small dataset mini_x and mini_y

 **How did we prepare our Machine Learning models?**